pragmasoft-ua/kite-chat-frontend/README.md

 - ✅cache session in worker to survive page reloads
 - ✅BroadcastChannel
 - ✅display images
-- client side PING
+- ✅client side PING
-- debug reconnections - it seems after reconnection in lazy mode message is sent before join request
-- we need to store connection parameter then parse and send it in join request
+- ✅we need to store connection parameter then parse and send it in join request
+- [in progress...] file upload
 - random animal emoji instead of unknown user name (or used id?).
 Request user name in chat if not provided (optional?).
-- [in progress...] file upload
 - study top layer (possibly relevant) https://developer.chrome.com/blog/what-is-the-top-layer/
 - study css anchors https://developer.chrome.com/blog/tether-elements-to-each-other-with-css-anchor-positioning/
 - mobile page for demo site.
 VirtualKeyboard API